View over Duino from the tower of the New Castle.

 And here, I will tell you more about the history, nature, and legends of Duino-Aurissina.

-The Barbarian invasion: the low hills of the Alps in this region (Karst Alps and the Julian Alps or Dinaric Alps) represented the ideal gateway for the Barbarians to enter Italy, which also had a significant impact on the history of the region.
+The Barbarian invasion: The low hills of the Alps in this region (Karst Alps and the Julian Alps or Dinaric Alps) represented the ideal gateway for the Barbarians to enter Italy, which also significantly impacted the region’s history.

 As early as 1423, Venice and the Ottoman Empire began fighting each other for control of the Aegean, Ionian, and Adriatic seas.
 The battles culminated in 8 wars, reaching as far as Northern Italy and ending with Venice seeking peace in 1503.
-During this time, the Castle of Duino (the old castle) was destroyed and remained in ruins.
+The Castle of Duino (the old castle) was destroyed and remained in ruins during this time.

-Then in 1857 was build the railway line from Vienna to Trieste was, and the Duino-Aurissina area became an important hub for Italy’s traffic with Central Europe, which led to the revival of the marble quarry and the resurrection of the economy in the area.
+Then, in 1857 was build the railway line from Vienna to Trieste was constructed, and the Duino-Aurissina area became an important hub for Italy’s traffic with Central Europe, which led to the revival of the marble quarry and the resurrection of the economy in the area.
 Then World War I broke out, during which the Mount Hermada area was the scene of heavy fighting, such as at Isonzo between Italian and Austro-Hungarian troops.

 The municipality of Duino-Aurissina was created in 1928 by the merger of five then-existing cities.
 During the Second World War, the municipality passed under various dominoes until, on 26 October 1954, it rejoined by the Italian Republic.